 Friday is upon us again!
-After a busy 2 weeks, we are excited to tell you all our developments that have been happening over the past fortnight.
+After a busy 2 weeks, this round-up we are excited to tell you all our developments that have been happening over the past fortnight.

 Stuart Harvey took part in the National Strengths – Findexable Report Launch for UK FinTech week

 The new Department for International Trade (DIT) report highlights the strengths of the diverse FinTech ecosystems across the UK and opportunities for growth.

 Our CEO, Stuart Harvey took part in a panel discussion yesterday moderated by Simon Hardie, findexable.
 He shared alongside the fellow panelists how Datactics has and continues to expand in different regions.

 Other companies that shared their insights included: Delio, Honcho, Modulr, tumelo and, Wealth Wizards.
 Thanks to the other speakers: Gareth Lewis, Myles Stephenson, Tony Vail, Gavin Sewell and, Georgia Stewart – was great to hear their stories!
 We are putting together a blog post currently which will unpack workplace trends, company growth, and the growing FinTech sphere of Northern Ireland.

 We are delighted to be the newest member of the Belfast Chamber!

 We are delighted to join as a member of the Belfast Chamber.
 Alongside over 400 fellow businesses within the greater Belfast area, we are proud to support the growing and prospering ecosystem that Belfast showcases.
 This is a great opportunity for Datactics to connect with businesses across the industry and we will strive to work collectively with stakeholders across our city to continue to contribute to its economic prosperity.
 We are also looking forward to seeing Belfast in a new light as the city’s retail and hospitality begins to reopen today!